arungudelli/angularjswiki/content/en/fontawesome/fa-sort-amount-up.md

-## Sort Amount Up Icon with Fixed Width
+## fa-sort-amount-up Icon with Fixed Width

 All the font awesome icons does not have same width.